sutterj/cbrepairservice-site/site/content/contact/_index.md

   - heading: Working hours
     text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
 ---
-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We’d love to get in touch with you and hear about your projects, needs and questions.
+We strive to grow and work with you to make your ideas reality.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>